francois-gm/go-kabk-y2-portfolio/01 - 20250403 - Introduction/README.md

 - **Avoid** the use of capitalized charaters, as well as spaces.
 Separate words in your file name by either using a underscore (`my_file.jpg`) or dash (`my-file.jpg`).
 - Try to be **descritive** but **concise** in the naming of your files.
 As an example name your image files by their project names, and what makes them specific (close-up, background view, etc).
 You can include the date the images were taken as well in the file names.
 Or the photo credit (who took the picture) in the file name.

-**File types**
+### Preparing media for online use

 **Image**

   - **Use `.jpg` for images**, avoid .png (only if transparency) and .gif (only if animated).
-  - Try to target **250kb** per image.
+  - Try to target **200kb** per image.
   - Consider using `.svg` files (yes!) instead of .png files.
   - **Compress your .jpg with Photoshop** using the **'Save for Web (Legacy)'** option (under File->Export), `[Shift]+[Alt]+[Cmd]+[S]`.
 Choose **`50`–`60`** for quality.
   - If 'Save for Web (Legacy)' is not available, use **'Export As'** (under File->Export).
   - Or **compress your images online using Squoosh**, https://squoosh.app.
-  - An image width of 2400px is reasonable for various screen sizes while keeping quality.
+  - An image width of about 2000px is reasonable for various screen sizes while keeping quality.

 **Video**

 You can add video files.
 These need to be `.mp4` files.
-Compress them below **8mb / minute** You can compress them using [Cloud convert](https://cloudconvert.com/mp4-converter).
+Compress them below **8mb / minute** (@H.264).
+You can compress them using [Cloud convert](https://cloudconvert.com/mp4-converter).

 **Audio**

 You can add audio files.
 These need to be `.mp3` files.
-Compress them below **1mb / minute** You can compress them using [Online audio converter](https://online-audio-converter.com).
+Compress them below **1mb / minute**.
+You can compress them using [Online audio converter](https://online-audio-converter.com).

 **Embedded content**